-- Screening ferritin value of 881.4 ng/ml was significantly higher than the protocol-allowed maximum value of 100 ng/ml. - "No deviation occurred with reference to randomizing this subject because the subject was randomized per protocol prior to receiving central lab results; when I received the central lab results, I felt that the subject was stable enough to continue with the study.
+- Screening ferritin value of 881.4 ng/ml was significantly higher than the protocol-allowed maximum value of 100 ng/ml. - "Subject was randomized per protocol prior to receiving central lab results; when I received the central lab results, I felt that the subject was stable enough to continue with the study.
 I monitored the subject closely and felt my clinical judgment was correct".
 Protocol XX does not allow enrollment of subjects based solely on the clinical investigator's judgment when the subject does not meet required inclusion criteria.